 No one is immune to blisters.
 However, blisters are preventable if you understand the conditions that cause them and they will heal faster if you know how to treat them properly.
-In the following article I begin by explaining what blisters are why they occur.
-I then discuss techniques to prevent them from occurring, followed by guidelines for treating blisters that will expedite the healing process.
+In the following article I begin by explaining what blisters are and why they occur.
+I then discuss techniques to prevent them from occurring, followed by guidelines for treating blisters that will hasten the healing process.

 What Causes Blisters?

 Blisters can be caused by burns, allergic reactions, and fungal infections.
 Friction is the most common cause of hiking blisters.
 When your feet get hot and sweaty, your socks stick to your feet and begin to rub against the inside of your shoes or boots.
 The skin at the point of friction becomes red and irritated.
 Lymphatic fluid flows to the friction site gathering between the layers of skin to protect the area like a small balloon, eventually forming a bubble of fluid known as a blister.
 Blisters can also occur when your socks, boots or shoes get wet from the rain, snow, or a stream crossing.